vmware/dod-compliance-and-automation/photon/5.0/ansible/vmware-photon-5.0-stig-ansible-hardening/README.md

 # vmware-photon-5.0-stig-ansible-hardening
 VMware Photon OS 5.0 STIG Readiness Guide Ansible Playbook
-Version: Version 1 Release 1: 31 May 2023
+Version: Version 1 Release 2: 12 September 2023
 STIG Type: STIG Readiness Guide

 ## Requirements
 - Tested with Ansible 2.14.4
 - Tested with Photon OS 5.0
-- Ansible cannot be run from Windows so you will need a Linux box or load the Linux Subsystem for Windows 11 to run an Unbuntu box for example
+- Ansible cannot be run from Windows so you will need a Linux box or load the Linux Subsystem for Windows 11 to run an Ubuntu box for example

 ## Backups
 The first item in the photon.yml task is to backup files that may be changed under a folder in the /tmp folder with a timestamp for each ansible run.